gsaarinen/100-Days-Of-Code/log.md

 **Time Logged:** 2 hours

 **Thoughts:** Feels good to commit to this.
 The RoR tutorial is coming along well and I think the Treehouse stuff will be great a filler for times when it's hard to get learning in.
-Also, this will help me get my person Jeykll site finally up and running. 👍🏻
+Also, this will help me get my personal Jeykll site finally up and running. 👍🏻

 **Link to work:** [Cloud9 link](https://ide.c9.io/garret_s/rails5-tutortial)